Adrenaline: Does It Suck?

 So how did it all go wrong?

 For starters, their business model was immediately problematic: “Hey, you know all those tricking videos you love, which you’re used to watching for free?
 Yeah, how bout you pay us for those?”
 For a community that barely likes paying gathering fees, that’s a pretty hard sell.
 And there are other ways to make money—Daniel Zhu of Stance pointed out that you can run ads on social media videos.
-Ads aren't fun,
+Ads are pretty lame, but not nearly as lame as paying to see an iconic moment of tricking history.

 From where I’m standing, the whole issue boils down to a matter of street cred.
 It’s the only currency that trickers really care about, and it makes the tricking world go ‘round.
 You can earn it by being great at tricks, or by showing up regularly (in person or online) and being a cool person.
 Kojo, for example, has earned a ton of street cred through both avenues.
 So people recognize him as “one of us,” decide to trust him, and happily offer some cash—all because they know that he’s a friend, and that his heart is in the right place.